A look at the economic effects of a cut in the Central Bank base rate.

 Evaluation of a cut in interest ratesThis shows the cut in interest rates in 2009, was only partially successful in causing higher economic growth.
 This is because many other factors were affecting economic growth apart from interest rates.

-- If the Central Bank cut the base rate, banks may not pass this base rate cut onto consumers.
+- Will interest rate cut be passed on to consumers?
+If the Central Bank cut the base rate, banks may not pass this base rate cut onto consumers.
 For example, in the credit crunch of 2008/09, banks were short of liquidity and keen to encourage more bank deposits.
 Therefore, when interest rates were cut to 0.5%, banks didn’t reduce their interest rates very much so the interest rate cut had little effect on consumers.

 - It depends on other factors in the economy.
 Ceteris paribus, a fall in in interest rates should cause higher economic growth, however there may be other factors that cause the economy to remain depressed.
 For example, if there is a global recession then export demand will be falling and this may outweigh the small increase in consumer spending.